seanankenbruck/personal-blog/content/posts/2025-10-17-development-on-raspberry-pi.md

 **The Economics Make Sense**: The $370-420 initial investment paid for itself in two months compared to equivalent cloud infrastructure.
 But beyond direct cost savings, there's something liberating about experimenting without watching a cost meter.
 Want to leave the cluster running 24/7?
 Go ahead.
 Want to deploy ten services just to see how they interact?
 No problem.
 Want to break things and rebuild from scratch?
 The only cost is your time.

-**It Scales With Your Ambitions**: As I've grown more comfortable with the cluster, I've added more sophisticated workloads—observability stacks with Prometheus and Grafana, CI/CD pipelines, and service meshes.
-Each new project benefits from the infrastructure I've already built.
-The deployment scripts and Kubernetes manifests become templates for future projects, accelerating development over time.

 **The Tactile Satisfaction**: There's something deeply satisfying about building and managing physical hardware.
 The gentle hum of cooling fans, the blinking network lights, the ability to walk over and see your cluster running—it creates a connection to your work that purely virtual infrastructure can't match.
-When your application is deployed and serving traffic, it's not running in some abstract data center; it's running right there, on your desk, powered by hardware you assembled.

 **For Whom Is This Worthwhile?**: This approach isn't for everyone.
 If you just want to deploy applications and don't care about infrastructure internals, stick with managed services.
 But if you're:
 - Learning Kubernetes and want deep, hands-on experience